A 5.9 magnitude earthquake hit eastern Afghanistan at about 1:24 a.m. local time on June 22.

 While many international humanitarian aid organizations left after the government’s collapse and takeover by the Taliban, others remained and are already responding to the crisis.
 A large number of UN organizations are also on the ground.
 CDP will be developing a list of responding organizations.

-A number of UN partners and other organizations have been providing food, cash, shelter, hygiene and other non-food item distributions since June 25.
+A number of UN partners and other organizations provided food, cash, shelter, hygiene and other non-food item distributions beginning June 25.

 More ways to help